• How it works

 • The date on which the increase becomes effective

-If the landlord is raising rent by more than 10% or 7% + the September annual 12-month average change in the CPI (ORS 90.324) because the dwelling unit has been certified for occupancy for less than 15 years from the date of rent increase or the owner is providing reduced rent as part of a federal, state or local, program or subsidy, the notice must also include these factors.
+Rent increases must follow the annual state rent cap (9.5% in 2026) set under ORS 90.323 and ORS 90.324, and landlords cannot exceed this limit for applicable properties because the dwelling unit has been certified for occupancy for less than 15 years from the date of rent increase or the owner is providing reduced rent as part of a federal, state or local, program or subsidy, the notice must also include these factors.

 Return the Security Deposit